evnik/XcodeRN/Xcode12.5RC.md

 *   Large workspaces now open faster.
 (70276306)

+#### Known Issues

+*   Fixed an issue that could cause iOS 12.5, tvOS 14.5, watchOS 7.4, and earlier to set the minimum deployment target based on the app’s [`LSMinimumSystemVersion`](https://developer.apple.com/documentation/bundleresources/information_property_list/lsminimumsystemversion) instead of its [`MinimumOSVersion`](https://developer.apple.com/documentation/bundleresources/information_property_list/minimumosversion).
+(76221112)

+#### Deprecations

+*   Don’t use the iOS `MinimumOSVersion` information property list key to declare the minimum release of macOS in which your app runs.
+Use `LSMinimumSystemVersion` instead.
+(73890473)

+    *   Future releases of macOS ignore the `MinimumOSVersion` key in Mac apps, including apps built with Mac Catalyst.

+    *   Future releases of macOS use the `LSMinimumSystemVersion` key in iOS apps built with Xcode 12.5 or later.
+If an iOS app doesn’t include an `LSMinimumSystemVersion` key, future releases of macOS compare the app’s `MinimumOSVersion` with the version of its Mac Catalyst runtime to determine compatibility.

 ### Apple Clang Compiler

 #### New Features

 *   libc++ no longer honors the `_LIBCPP_RAW_ITERATORS` macro.
 Use wrapped iterators instead.
 (63088925)

+*   Clang now infers the availability of `+new` from availability annotations on `-init` methods.
+Since `+new` calls `[[Foo alloc] init]`, `+new` isn’t available unless `+init` is available.
+(75884815)

 ### Build System